abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/customfrontend.md

       [...]
 ```

-Update the `deployment` with your new image name `abcdesktopio/oc.nginx:acme` and replace `abcdesktopio` with your own registry.
+Update the `deployment` section with your new image name and replace `abcdesktopio` with your own registry name:

 ```
       [...]